 Step 3: Trim your monthly expenses

 There’s plenty you can do to cut the cost of cooling a home, from using awnings to turning up the temperature setting on your air conditioner.
 You can negotiate lower cable bills and find easy ways to save on your cellphone bill.

 You can also take steps now to prepare for any financial crisis by building an emergency fund:

 - Pay down debt so you can redirect your income toward savings.

-- Refinance your debt and increase your cash flow so you can save more.
+- Refinance your debt to increase your cash flow so you can save more.